bugsbugsbux/jjj/README.md

 As demonstrated, explicit definitions specify the type to create as a number.
 This pattern of selecting functionality with a numeric index is sort of J's guilty pleasure.
-In most cases you'd look the functions up in the docs and assign an alias when used often; in fact, J already comes with a set of aliases (and other helpers).
+In most cases you'd look the functions up in the docs and assign an alias to often used ones; in fact, J already comes with a set of aliases (and other helpers).
 List them with `names_z_''`.
 New users should definitely look over the docs for `!:` and `o.` for once.

 #### Direct definitions:

-Direct definitions, DDs for short, are another way to define entities explicitly.
+Direct definitions, *DD*s for short, are another way to write explicit definitions.
 They are wrapped in double-braces and assume their type from the argument-variable-names used:

-If variables `v` or `n` are used a conjunction, otherwise if `u` or `m` are used an adverb, otherwise if `x` is used a dyad or ambivalent verb is created.
+- If variables `v` or `n` are used a conjunction,
+- otherwise if `u` or `m` are used an adverb,
+- otherwise if `x` is used a dyad or ambivalent verb is created.

 A type may also be forced by appending `)` and one of the letters `n`oun, `a`dverb, `c`onjunction, `m`onad or `d`yad.
 ```J